altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 "F::Do you want one?"
 ~Rossin paused, and looked at Felix in disbelief - inspecting him.~ *Suddenly Rossin smacked his head.*
-"R::Stupid men, he thinks your pretty, use it...
+'R::Stupid men, he thinks your pretty, use it...
-That's something they teach others - don't share the power...
+That is something they teach others - do not share the power...
-It could be a trap. but..."
+It could be a trap. but...'
 *Rossin leaned in again studying the man.*
 ~He was almost... excited.~
 *Martha nodded.*
-"R::Narcissists love a good ego stroking -"
+'R::Narcissists love a good ego stroking -'
 "M::I've been looking...
 Have I found a good one?"
 *Her lip curled just a bit - the way she saw it done on tv.*